ragardner/tksheet/DOCUMENTATION.md

 In `tksheet` versions > `7` there are functions which utilise an object named `SpanDict`.
 These objects are a subclass of `dict` but with various additions and dot notation attribute access.

+Spans basically represent an area of the sheet.

 Spans store:
 - A reference to the `Sheet()` they were created with.
-- Variables which represent a particular range of cells.
+- Variables which represent a particular range of cells and properties for accessing these ranges.
 - Variables which represent options for those cells.
 - Methods which can modify the above variables.
-- Methods which can act upon the table using the above variables.
+- Methods which can act upon the table using the above variables such as `highlight`, `format`, etc.

 ### **Creating a span**